 Always just a fraction too fine or too coarse.

-Even the pro baristas can struggle to get the grind correct - always fiddling and adjusting the grind.
+Even the pro baristas can struggle to get the grind correct.
+That is why you may always see them fiddling and adjusting the grind.

 Some brewing or extraction methods are more forgiving than the science required for great espresso extraction.